 Home to the longest driveable stretch of Route 66 in the nation, Oklahoma is Mother Road territory.
 Established in 1926, Route 66 supported many small Oklahoma towns along its path and gave rise to numerous quirky attractions across the state.

 To experience the far-reaching history of Route 66 in Oklahoma, nothing beats revving your engine and traveling down the historic road itself.
-Meander through small towns and soak in pure and comforting examples of Americana along over 400 miles of open road.
-Make sure to seek out the Ribbon Road near Miami, an original section of Route 66 only 9-ft. wide, and pull over at the Blue Whale near Catoosa and Totem Pole Park in Foyil for unique stops harking back to the road’s heyday.
+Meander through small towns and soak in all the pure Americana on over 400 miles of open road.
+Make sure to seek out the Ribbon Road near Miami, an original section of Route 66 only 9-ft. wide, and pull over at the Blue Whale near Catoosa and Totem Pole Park in Chelsea for unique stops harking back to the road’s heyday.

 Take a trip through six decades of Route 66 history at the Oklahoma Route 66 Museum in Clinton.
-Pick up an audio tour and let it guide you through staged exhibit rooms complete with vehicles, transportation history, attractions, artifacts, videos and decade-specific music.
+An audio tour will guide you through staged exhibit rooms complete with vehicles, transportation history, attractions, artifacts, videos and decade-specific music.
 Enjoy this tour along the Main Street of America and take a seat in the museum’s drive-in theater for a themed video presentation.
 Don’t miss the spectacular Route 66 gift shop or “the world’s largest curio cabinet” containing trinkets collected along the route.

-For a glimpse of earlier, simpler times along Route 66, head to the National Route 66 & Transportation Museum and Old Town Museum Complex in Elk City.
+For a glimpse of earlier, simpler times along Route 66, head to the National Route 66 & Transportation Museum and Elk City Museum Complex in Elk City.
 Featuring vintage cars, motorcycles and a complex of replica Route 66 businesses out back, this museum highlights everything Mother Road-related from 1920 to 1970.
-Come to this Route 66 hot spot to view Mother Road artifacts, watch an old movie from the backseat of a vintage car, or jump behind the wheel for a virtual drive down America’s highway.
+See Mother Road artifacts, watch an old movie from the backseat of a vintage car or jump behind the wheel for a virtual drive down America’s highway.

 Oklahoma faced the harsh realities of WWII alongside the rest of the nation.
-Come learn about WWII’s impact on Oklahoma and the wartime sacrifices of its citizens.
+Learn about WWII’s impact on Oklahoma and the wartime sacrifices of its citizens.

-Fort Reno, a fort established in 1874, brought Word War II into Oklahoma with its role as a German prisoner of war camp.
+Established in 1874, Fort Reno brought World War II into Oklahoma with its role as a German prisoner of war camp.
 The on-site chapel was built by German POWs in 1944 and the fort’s cemetery still holds the graves of WWII German prisoners.
 Historic Fort Reno, located in El Reno, features a number of living history programs throughout the year, including re-enactments of the fort’s role as a prisoner camp during wartime.